 Developing Rural Tourism

-Villages’ natural attractions (e.g. deserts, mountains, hot springs, forests, etc.) and also farm-based attractions (e.g. aqueducts, dams, old mills, methods for planting, growing and harvesting, various plants, handicrafts, rural structures, customs and life style) is the basis for development of rural industry.
+Villages’ natural attractions (e.g. deserts, mountains, hot springs, forests, etc.) and also farm-based attractions (e.g. aqueducts, dams, old mills, methods for planting, growing and harvesting, various plants, handicrafts, rural structures, customs, and lifestyle) is the basis for the development of rural industry.

-However, selecting some special areas for rural tourism, investing, attracting and encouraging investors, and more important, planning and management need efforts and having suitable and comprehensive strategies and programs.
+However, selecting some special areas for rural tourism, investing, attracting and encouraging investors, and more importantly, planning and management need efforts and having suitable and comprehensive strategies and programs.

 Travel to Iran by Iran Sun World.